Insurance Company of North America: 1942–1967

 INA came out of the Great Depression as one of the nation's largest insurance companies, with total assets in December 1941 of about $117 million.
 According to A.M.
 Best, it had the largest policyholders' surplus (over $75 million) of any U.S. fire insurance company.

 In 1942, INA celebrated its 150th anniversary through the book Biography of a Business, a narrative history of the company by Pulitzer Prize-winning historian Marquis James and published by Bobbs-Merrill.

-In the 1940s, the National Association of Insurance Commissioners (NAIC) appointed INA President John A. Diemand to head a committee to consider the subject of “multiple-line” underwriting: the idea that non-life insurance companies could write any form of non-life insurance, even combining several kinds of insurance coverage in the same policy.
-At the Diemand Committee's recommendation, the NAIC approved the concept of multiple-line underwriting in 1944.
+In 1943, the National Association of Insurance Commissioners (NAIC) formed a Multiple Line Underwriting Committee chaired by INA president John A. Diemand.
+Known as the Diemand Committee, it recommended expanding the underwriting authority of fire, marine, casualty, and surety insurers.
+The NAIC adopted the committee's recommendations in June 1944 and referred them to the states.

 In 1950, INA invented what became the most successful of all multiple-line policies: the homeowners policy.
 The homeowners policy combined into one policy various kinds of fire, theft, and liability insurance that previously insurance companies had only offered separately.
 It was soon INA's most popular and most imitated product.
 In 1951, the U.S. insurance industry wrote $777,000 in premiums on the policy, all by INA; by 1960, it wrote $750 million.

 In the 1950s, INA engaged in two notable marketing ventures: In 1955, it began an eight-year sponsorship of CBS Radio's popular Christmas Sing with Bing programs, starring Bing Crosby.
-And in 1957, it entered into an agreement with Walt Disney in which INA sponsored and staffed an information booth in the Main Street U.S.A. area of Disneyland (called the "Carefree Corner"), and hosted a series of “Family Security and Family Happiness” conferences at the park.
+And in 1957, it entered into an agreement with Walt Disney in which INA sponsored and staffed an information booth in the Main Street U.S.A. area of Disneyland (called the "Carefree Corner"), and hosted a series of "Family Security and Family Happiness" conferences at the park.
 The relationship lasted into the early 1970s.

-As competition increased from “direct writers” (companies such as Allstate and State Farm that sold insurance directly to the consumer rather than through independent insurance agents), INA looked for ways to diversify as an insurance company.
+As competition increased from "direct writers" (companies such as Allstate and State Farm that sold insurance directly to the consumer rather than through independent insurance agents), INA looked for ways to diversify as an insurance company.
 INA formed a life insurance subsidiary, Life Insurance Company of North America, in 1956; in 1965, INA expanded its presence on the U.S. West Coast and also in the workers' compensation field when it acquired the Los Angeles-based Pacific Employers Group (PEG).
 PEG's flagship, Pacific Employers Insurance Company, was a pioneer in workers' compensation when formed in 1923, and by 1937 was the largest casualty insurance company in California.